Designibl-Mark/Designibl-Mark/README.md

 ## About Me

-:computer: I work as the CTO @[SpotShip](https://www.spot-ship.com).
-Keep an eye out as we are hiring soon!
+:man: Founder and CEO of Designibl since 2019 - Technology Design Studio & Consultancy (Back from hiatus in 2025)

-:man: Founder of Designibl since 2019 - Technology Design Studio & Consultancy (On Hiatus)
+:computer: I worked as the CTO @[SpotShip](https://www.spot-ship.com).

 :car: I have experience ranging from hospitality & commerce to IOT & EV's 🔌